jacksonet00/jacksontaylor.com/v2/src/pageContent/redesigning-my-website.md

 So it was actually really easy to go about doing this because of the way the next framework works.
 I just had to create a subdirectory of pages called `blog` with a file called `[slug].js` and this automatically gives me access to the `/blog/:slug` route for all my blog pages.

 So I made a component there which I learned how to make from Ben Awad.
-Basically it reads all of the `.md` files in the `posts` directory and then it makes a route with each of the file titles and the markdown is rendered there.
+Basically it reads all of the `.md` files in the `blogPosts` directory and then it makes a route with each of the file titles and the markdown is rendered there.
 Really simple!

 I found a library which parses a markdown string into html components, but I wanted to keep the Chakra aesthetic across my entire site.
 So, I created a config for the parser in my `constants.js` file which maps all of the atomic html components to Chakra components.